- Do you want to learn to speak and read basic Icelandic?

 Classes start in mid-August.
 Enrolled students can check our handbook related to the practical diploma after logging in with their university account.

 Foreign equivalent to the Icelandic matriculation examination (stúdentspróf) or equivalent qualification.
 Detailed information on admission requirements can be found in the Regulation on admission requirements for undergraduate study at the University of Iceland, no. 331/2022.
 Further information by country can be found here.
-Students whose native language is not English must also demonstrate English proficiency: TOEFL (79), IELTS (6,5) or PTE Academic (58).
+Students whose native language is not English must also demonstrate English proficiency: TOEFL (79 or equivalent after 21 Jauary 2026), IELTS (6,5) or PTE Academic (58).
+In order to be able to verify your results in online databases, the test results can not be older than two years.
 Other ways to meet the English requirements can be found here.

 If more than 50 students, to whom the restrictions apply, achieve the minimum grade on the oral exam, the applicants with the 50 best grades on the oral exam will be accepted to the programme.